-CIS operators are subject to general responsibilities and obligations at law governing their actions in managing CIS.
-The Technical Committee believes that a CIS operator should consider these responsibilities in deciding whether or not it will exercise voting and other shareholder rights attached to CIS portfolio securities.
+- 19. CIS operators are subject to general responsibilities and obligations at law governing their actions in managing CIS.
+A CIS operator should consider these responsibilities in deciding whether it will exercise voting and other shareholder rights attached to CIS portfolio securities.
 In making these decisions, CIS operators should be aware that the shareholder rights associated with securities held by a CIS, including voting rights, are important rights that belong to the CIS and should be considered and exercised in its best interests alone.
 A CIS operator may conclude that it will not vote or take other action as a shareholder, if it believes this decision is in the best interests of the CIS investors.

-21. Who can make decisions about voting and other shareholder rights attached to CIS portfolio securities and how should these decisions be made?
+For example, where the costs of voting are significant, those costs may outweigh the potential benefits of voting to the funds. - 20.
+As noted in the infrastructure paper, a CIS board of directors or operator generally makes the decisions whether to exercise voting or other shareholder votes.
+When a CIS operator is performing this function, it is subject to standards of care and obligations at law that govern its actions in participating in corporate governance on behalf of a CIS.
+Any actions taken must be taken in the best interests of the CIS and not in the self-interest of the CIS operator.
+Similarly these obligations would extend to the entity to whom the CIS operator has delegated the function of voting securities or taking other corporate actions for the CIS. - 21.
+CIS regulators may consider giving guidance to CIS operators on how to deal with conflicts of interest that may arise in exercising shareholder rights.
+For example, CIS regulators may prohibit a CIS operator from exercising rights in a conflict situation or may require decision making by individuals or entities independent from the CIS operator in such situations.